-Here are our recommendations for the best things do around Willcox, Arizona.
+Here are a few of our recommendations for the best things do around Willcox, Arizona.
 Most have something to do with the area’s history or its vineyards.
+In the past, Willcox was known for its ranches and cowboy lifestyle.
+Now it is quickly becoming the place to seek out wine and wineries.
+Hopefully, it can be both.
+We love its laid back, Route 66 feel.

 Willcox is about an hour and a half east of Tucson on I-10.
-The town has seen better days, but fortunately the citizens have preserved many of the historic buildings.
+The town has seen better days, but fortunately, the citizens have preserved many of the historic buildings.
 Some are pre-1920.
 Others were build pre-1900.
-So one of the best things to do around Willcox is to take the short, self-guided walking tour of historic downtown.
-Click HERE to identify each historic site below.
+So one of the best things to do around Willcox is to take the short, self-guided walking tour of the historic downtown.
+Stop into the Willcox Chamber of Commerce as you exit I-10 for a map.
+It is a little hard to find, so use your GPS.
+It is on the north side of the freeway first road east off the main road north near Apple Annie’s Farm Outlet.
+Grab a pie or head out to Apple Annie’s for some apples, peaches, and corn, depending on the season.
+Read More

 At one time, he was almost as famous as Roy Rogers and Gene Autry.
 In all, he starred and sang in 19 Westerns, and earned a star on Hollywood Blvd.